Let's Create a Contact Form

 {control contactForm}

-To send the email itself, we create a new class called ContactFacade
+For sending the email itself, we'll create a new class named ContactFacade

 app/Model/ContactFacade.php